Frequently Asked Questions

 Once your interest income is more than your tax threshold, tax on interest income will apply.
 This tax rate is determined by your income tax status.

-Is a tax number compulsory to invest in the Secured Investment?
+Is a tax number compulsory to invest in a Secured Investment?

 Yes, a tax number is required in order to place a new investment or to reinvest an existing investment.